gnunn1/modernize-apps-jboss/docs/cdk-docs/md/03-mono-to-micro-part-1.md

 distributed microservices.
 Later on we'll explore how you can better manage and monitor the application after it is re-architected.

-In this scenario you will learn more about [WildFly Swarm](https://wildfly-swarm.io), one of the runtimes included in [Red Hat OpenShift Application Runtimes](https://developers.redhat.com/products/rhoar).
-WildFly Swarm is a great place to start since our application is a Java EE application, and your skills as a Java EE developer will naturally translate to the world of WildFly Swarm.
+In this scenario you will learn more about [Thorntail (ex-WildFly Swarm)](https://wildfly-swarm.io), one of the runtimes included in [Red Hat OpenShift Application Runtimes](https://developers.redhat.com/products/rhoar).
+WildFly Swarm is a great place to start since our application is a Java EE application, and your skills as a Java EE developer will naturally translate to the world of Thorntail (ex-WildFly Swarm).

-You will implement one component of the monolith as a WildFly Swarm microservice and modify it to address microservice concerns, understand its structure, deploy it to OpenShift and exercise the interfaces between WildFly Swarm apps, microservices, and OpenShift/Kubernetes.
+You will implement one component of the monolith as a Thorntail (ex-WildFly Swarm) microservice and modify it to address microservice concerns, understand its structure, deploy it to OpenShift and exercise the interfaces between Thorntail (ex-WildFly Swarm) apps, microservices, and OpenShift/Kubernetes.

 ## Goals of this scenario